who needs talent to sing?

 But you singers already know this.

-Usually, I would feed my friend the words and then take a lonely backseat.
+Usually, I would feed people the words then take a lonely backseat.
 Not this time.

-I spread my arms wide, like Julie Andrews in The Sound of Music, and I howled.
+I spread my arms wide like Julie Andrews in The Sound of Music, and I howled.
+Tone deaf or not, I moved from “Born This Way” to “Born to Be Wild.”

 send me an e-mail